Nightsky6/teacher-mate-privacy-policy/teacher-mate-privacy-policy.md

 ## Privacy Policy (English)

 ### Introduction
-NightskyWorks ("we," "us," or "our") operates the Teacher Mate application (the "Service").
+Nightsky Works ("we," "us," or "our") operates the Teacher Mate application (the "Service").
 This page informs you of our policies regarding the collection, use, and disclosure of personal information when you use our Service.

 ### Information Collection and Use
 We respect your privacy and handle your data with utmost care.
 Our application handles the following types of information: